emson/vimben/README.md

 ## Installation

-To install VimBen, please use our [automatic installer](https://github.com/emson/vimben/blob/master/bootstrap.sh) , which backups up any Vim files found in your home folder and installs VimBen.
+To install VimBen, please use this [automatic installer](https://github.com/emson/vimben/blob/master/bootstrap.sh) , which backups up any Vim files found in your home folder and installs VimBen.